Quantum Healing Pathways

 Usage of drums in sacred ceremonies and rituals

 Drums play an integral part in African religious ceremonies and rituals.
-From birth rites, weddings, ancestral worship, to funerals, the drum’s resonating beat acts as a guide, leading devotees through the ceremony’s spiritual journey.
+From birth rites, weddings, ancient healing practices guide worship, to funerals, the drum’s resonating beat acts as a guide, leading devotees through the ceremony’s spiritual journey.

 The drum as a communication tool